deankoch/rasterbc/cran-comments.md

 ## Comments for CRAN maintainers:

-This v1.0.2 update fixes raster download URLs that were broken by a recent change to endpoint domains at Globus.ca
+Version 1.0.2 fixes raster download URLs that were broken by a recent change to endpoint domains at the Globus server.
 The updated package now uses permanent links that redirect to the correct location.
 This should prevent the problem from happening again in the future.

 ## Check results

-The package passed check with no ERRORS, WARNINGS, or NOTES in the following test environments:
+The package passed check with 0 ERRORS, WARNINGS, or NOTES in the following test environments:

-* my workstation
+* with devtools::check()
-    * Windows 10 (x86_64-w64-mingw32 64-bit), R version 4.3.1 (2023-06-16 ucrt)
+    * Windows 10 64 bit, R-release version 4.3.1 (2023-06-16 ucrt)

-* Winbuilder with
+* with devtools::check_win_devel()
-    * Windows Server 2008 (64-bit), R-release 4.1.2 (2021-11-01)
+    * Windows Server 2022 64bit (build 20348), R-devel (2023-11-08 r85496 ucrt)

+* with rhub::check_for_cran()
+    * Ubuntu Linux 20.04.1 LTS, R-release 4.3.2 (2023-10-31)
-    * Windows Server 2022, R-devel (2022-01-16 r81507 ucrt)
+    * Windows Server 2022 x64 (build 20348), R-devel (2023-10-14 r85331 ucrt)
-* R-hub
-    * macOS 10.13.6 High Sierra, R-release, CRAN's setup
-    * Debian Linux, R-devel, GCC
+    * Fedora Linux 36, R-devel (2023-11-07 r85491)

 ## Downstream dependencies

 There are currently no downstream dependencies for this package